panrg/questions/draft-trammell-panrg-questions.md

 incremental deployment may require that a path-aware network "core" be used to interconnect islands of legacy protocol networks.
 In these cases, it is the gateways, not the application endpoints, that receive path properties and make path selections for that traffic.
-The interfaces provided this gateway are necessarily different than those a path-aware networking layer provides to its transport and application layers, and the path property information the gateway needs and makes available over those interfaces may also be different.
+The interfaces provided by this gateway are necessarily different than those a path-aware networking layer provides to its transport and application layers, and the path property information the gateway needs and makes available over those interfaces may also be different.